-This Underground Steakhouse Is Hiding Beneath A Big City In Texas
+Dakota’s Is An Underground Steakhouse Hiding Beneath A Big City In Texas

-Most fine-dining restaurants are one in the same.
+Most fine-dining restaurants are pretty similar.
 White tablecloths, fancy finger bowls, and waiters who fill your glass after every sip.
 Dakota’s Steakhouse in Dallas sets itself apart in the neatest way possible: it’s underground!
 Descend 18 feet below the surface for a culinary experience unlike any other.

 Have you ever been to Dakota’s?
 Are there any other subterranean restaurants in Texas?